 can rely on this frequency being used.

 assigned-clock-rates properties.
-See
+See the

-information.
+for more information.
 The driver then gets the frequency using

 This approach has the drawback that there's no guarantee that the frequency hasn't been modified directly or indirectly by another driver, or supported by the board's clock tree to begin with.
 Changes to the Common Clock Framework API are required to ensure reliability.

 Camera sensors are used in conjunction with other devices to form a camera pipeline.
 They must obey the rules listed herein to ensure coherent power management over the pipeline.